oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 # 2 OpenC2 Language Binding for Threat Hunting

-> **NOTE:** copied from SBOM AP draft; review & update as
-> appropriate.
-Remove this note when done.

 _This section is normative_

-This section defines the set of Actions, Targets, Specifiers, and Arguments that are meaningful in the context of theat hunting.
+This section defines the set of Actions, Targets, Specifiers, and Arguments that are meaningful in the context of TH.
 This section also describes the appropriate format for the status and properties of a Response frame.
 This section is organized into three major subsections; Command Components, Response Components and Commands.

 Extensions to the Language Specification are defined in accordance with [[OpenC2-Lang-v1.0]](#openc2-lang-v10), Section